Lathe26/AD9106_AWG/README.md

     - Digit 9 is the global SRAM value
     - Digit 10 is the currently displayed channel where values 0 - 3 correspond to CH1 - CH4.
 In contrast, setting this value is done using CHANNEL1 - CHANNEL4, respectively.
 - `OVER` is output, but it is not terminated by CR+LF

-## Unknowns

-The software supports uploading arbitrary waveform data to the device.
-Unfortunately, this mechanism is not yet known.
-A screenshot of the application show the following:

-- A transmission of `1511511511511511...511511511511511` where `...` is `511` repeating, followed by a line-break, followed by `OVER`
-- A receipt of 8 `OVER` concatenated without line-breaks.
-These 8 appears to be after the execution of a prior `XXX` command which results in a total of 9 `OVER`s.

-What is presumed is that the software uploads the data in 8 chunks of 512 samples using an unknown command and executing `OVER` after each chunk to either confirm the upload was successful or that the device is still responsive.